 I’m thankful I get to raise two beautiful children that keep me busy and wake me up at 7 am when I’d much rather sleep till noon.
 Thank you my darlings for making me a morning person and making me appreciate coffee so much more.
 And thank you for helping me clean out my closet, getting rid of stained clothes that even Oxi-clean can’t get rid of (my favourite stain remover by the way).

 Thanks for peeing on the floor, because practice makes perfect and now you are finally potty trained!
 Hooray!
 My daughters may be fifteen months apart (yes, I became pregnant when my oldest was 6 months old), but the best part of it is that they do everything together, they learn from each other, and watching my little ones bond is more precious than anything else in this world.

 One proud mommy,

-For more on parenting tips and advice, get a free guide to healthier toddler food here,
+A free guide to healthier toddler food here,

-a free checklist for disciplining without yelling here,
+A free checklist for disciplining without yelling here,

-and a free guide to getting your picky eater to eat here.
+A free guide to getting your picky eater to eat here.

 10 Things You Must Do to Survive Life as a Working Mom by Cate Rosales